KnowinkPublishing/Technical-Writing-Reference/README.md

 By all means.
 Find some relevant content and add it to the site.

 Coding format: For the most part this is created in Markdown.
-I did cheat a little to get the indentations by prefixing &nbsp; to some lines.
+I did cheat a little to get the indentations by prefixing HTML non-breaking spaces to some lines.
 In Markdown an entry would look like:

 ~~~
 &nbsp;&nbsp;&nbsp;[Markdown Guide](https://www.markdownguide.org/)\